-I am a Manchester-based writer, editor, curator and occasional musician.
+I am a Manchester-based writer, editor and occasional musician.

 My personal interests include art and design, architecture, cities and town planning, regeneration, public space, social history, film, canals, food and travel.
 My professional interest encompass education and co-operatives.

 I have been writing as long as I can remember, including for fanzines, student publications and the local press throughout school and university.
 More recently, my writing has been featured in a wide range of publications, both online and off-line, local, regional and national, on topics as diverse as social housing, the media, art and clubnights.